astral-sh/ruff/docs/configuration.md

 Options:
       --fix
-          Apply automatic fixes to resolve lint violations.
-Use `--no-fix` to disable or `--fix-suggested` to include suggested fixes
+          Apply fixes to resolve lint violations.
+Use `--no-fix` to disable or `--unsafe-fixes` to include suggested fixes --unsafe-fixes
-      --fix-suggested
-          Apply automatic and suggested fixes to resolve lint violations --show-source
+          Apply unsafe fixes to resolve lint violations --show-source
           Show violations with source code.
 Use `--no-show-source` to disable --show-fixes